 What do you think is the best way to organize your freezer?
 You know what, it really depends on the size of your fridge and how many frozen products you need to put in.
 The most important thing is to figure this all out by following the steps below.

-Up your kitchen game by banishing freezer-burned items and mystery meat forever.
+Who would even think there’s such thing as a freezer organization?
+Say no more, Up your kitchen game by banishing freezer-burned items and mystery meat forever!

 - EMPTY- Take everything out of the freezer and wipe down the interior, door seal, and handle.
 Use a warm, wet, lint-free cloth to prevent sticking.

 - GROUP- Group similar packaging together (bags vs. boxes) and keep like items together.
-Organizing the freezer is a lot like playing Tetris.
-(If only there were L shaped boxes to fill in the gaps!)
+You want to fill in the gaps!
+So, think of organizing the freezer like playing Tetris.
 I recommend picking up some freezer bins if you have room.
 Bins help with grouping!

-- LABEL- Add erasable, dishwasher safe labels to your food storage containers so you can keep track of leftovers.
+- LABEL- Keep track of leftovers by adding erasable, dishwasher-safe labels to your food storage containers.
 Remember to add the date to all freezer items!
 If you open a box or bag and only use part of it, add a label and date to the box or bag.
 Labeling and dating your food helps you use it before it’s encased in an eternal tomb of ice.
 Just sayin’.